joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 categories: post
 ---

-Some translators search for perfection, which is of course impossible.
-These translators Ezra Pound was sure that "No one has succeeded in translating Catullus into English," and not without trying: "I have failed forty times myself so I do know the matter."
+Some translators are trying to recreate the essence instead of the meaning of a poem.{% sidenote "sidenote-id" "I'm certain there's jargon here, I don't know it and I'm not interested." %}  These translators are relatively more drawn towards perfection, which is of course impossible.
+Ezra Pound was sure that "No one has succeeded in translating Catullus into English," and not for lack of trying: "I have failed forty times myself so I do know the matter."
 I was curious, and found two of Pound's translations from Catullus.
 They are not faithful; they're colloquial and condensed.
 His Catullus 85:

 {% epigraph ' I hate and love.
 Why?
 You may ask but <br> <br> It beats me.
 I feel it done to me, and ache. ' 'Catullus (trans.
 Pound)' ' LXXXV ' %}{% sidenote "sidenote-id" "I *so* don't know Latin. " %}